jim-schwoebel/allie/augmentation/text_augmentation/readme.md

 ## Getting started

-Here is a way to quickly augment a file of text files:
+Here is a way to quickly augment a folder of text files:
 ```
 cd ~
 cd allie/features/text_augmentation